ai-se/cocomo/doc/cocomo.md

 [boehm00]: http://goo.gl/kJE87M "Barry W. Boehm, Clark, Horowitz, Brown, Reifer, Chulani, Ray Madachy, and Bert Steece.
 2000.
 Software Cost Estimation with Cocomo II (1st ed.).
 Prentice Hall"

+The `COCOMO2` code uses the following set of tunings that Boehm learned, sort of, from 161 projects from commercial, aerospace, government, and non-profit organizations-- mostly from the period 1990 to 2000
+(I saw "sort of" cause Boehm actually "fiddled" with these numbers, here and there, using his domain knowledge).

 ## Overview

 Q: What does this code do?
-A: It extracts valid projects from ranges.
+A: It extracts valid projects from ranges describing:
-       + The intersction of
-              + Ranges(Base): the background COCOMO ranges
+    + Valid COCOMO ranges (a.k.a. _Ranges(Base)_);
-              + Ranges(Project): the legal values for a project
+    + The space of options within one project (a.k.a _Ranges(Project)_);
-              + Ranges(Treatment): the planned changes for a project
+    + The suggested changes to that project (a.k.a.
+Ranges(Treatment)_);

+The _intersection_ of that that space is the _result_ of changing a project and our goal is to use that tool to find better changes to a project.

+## Example

-E.g. **Ranges(Base):**
+### E.g. Ranges(Base) ###

-+ The space of legal values for a COCOMO project.
+The space of legal values for a COCOMO project.
 That looks like this:

 ````python
 _ = None;  Coc2tunings = dict(